-This series will be offered in each of our offices this fall, as well as through a webinar on November 10.
-It is a series of four mini-seminars designed to help small business owners learn how to more effectively market their business, gain a better understanding of cash flow, build or enhance a profit-sharing or retirement program, and stay compliant with HR regulations and best practices.
+This is a series of four short webinars designed to help small business owners learn how to more effectively market their business, gain a better understanding of cash flow, build or enhance a profit-sharing or retirement program, and stay compliant with HR regulations and best practices.

 Information security is a constant, and growing, concern for business owners and the schemes utilized by thieves are increasingly plausible and complex.
 This article highlights fraudulent wire transfers and how to avoid falling victim to this scheme.